 Stream Restoration & Stabilization

 Located in downtown Cedar Rapids, Noelridge Park is upstream from the McLoud Run Trout Stream that flows through the City.
-In 2013, it was determined that a tributary stream to McLoud Run that flows through Noelridge Park was in an unstable condition.
+A tributary stream to McLoud Run that flows through Noelridge Park was determined to be in an unstable condition.
 Large portions of the stream had experienced significant erosion and sediment transport was taking place.
 To mitigate this, the stream channel and banks were in need of restoration and significant stabilization.

 Following historic floods in 2008, Cedar Rapids utilized a Clean Water State Revolving Fund loan for upgrades to its Water Pollution Control facility.
 A Water Resource Restoration Sponsored Project was applied for and awarded to the City.
 This project allowed interest from the State Revolving Fund loan to be redirected to finance restoring a portion of the stream through Noelridge Park.